Caltech-IPAC/rapid/docs/source/pl/pl.rst

 Reference images will be constructed for different filters.
 For a given filter, images from different SCAs will be stacked to make reference images.

+There should be some minimum observation-time interval between a science image and reference image, so that transients are actually detectable.

+Questions:
+* Buffer regions around reference image relative to what?
-Sub-tile scheme or increase NSIDE?
+* Sub-tile scheme or increase NSIDE?
+* Construct reference images on the fly?